kmw3kx/CircuitPython/README.md

 *[Back to Sub-Table of Contents](#helloCircuitPython)*

-Go to the link above and click the green buttons at the end of the first text box.
+Go to [this link](https://learn.adafruit.com/welcome-to-circuitpython) and click the green buttons at the end of the first text box.
 Read through the tutorial to learn how to boot the Metro 0 and turn it into a F:CIRCUITPY drive

-Once it's like that, you need to save ur code file as `code.py` to the board.
+Once it's like that, you need to save ur code file as `main.py` to the board.
 In order to update the file on Github, put each assignment in github in it's own folder with the file name.

 Ok i need to install lib